Rehabilitation in the the prison system began with charitable acts from volunteers and soon found allies in the custody

 After an exhaustive study, SQ Chaplain August Drahms wrote about the causes of crime and drawbacks of punishment over reform.
 In “The Criminal,” published in 1900, Drahms said pure punishment was not enough to deter criminals.

 Incorporating rehabilitation and reform ideals into the prison system was “yet in its formative stage,” he wrote.

 “Punishment, instead of proving a deterrent, more frequently (does the opposite).
 Shocking punishment only lights anew the smoldering fires of resentment,” he wrote.
-“The chief value of incarceration should lie in the rational corrective measures (such as) educative facilities, psychological and industrial, that may eventually result in moral and social rehabilitation.”
+“The chief value of incarceration should lie in corrective measures (such as) educative facilities, psychological and industrial, that may result in moral and social rehabilitation.”

 Drahms, an immigrant and Civil War veteran, was far ahead of his time.
 He called for new prisons with different focuses to best serve the mission.
 He also advocated against harsh punishment methods in use at the time.

 “(For repeat offenders), prison should not by any means be a place of ease and comfort, but of hard labor and coarse but healthy (food), with a correspondingly strict regime, without (stomping) upon the inmate’s sense of self-respect.
 Strictness of discipline, hard labor, and physical inconvenience is one thing; unnecessary hardship and brutality, in the sense of self-degradation and physical pain, is quite another.”